-A kid at heart, I began reading comics when my dad would take me to the local candy store, when I was about 10, to pick up a few comics.
-I am an only child, and looking back, those comics most likely kept me out of my parents’ hair.
-But, a love developed, and now, I love comics more than ever!
-I have been teaching high school English for over 10 years, and over the course of my career, I’ve taught many comics and graphic novels.
-I have to thank an administration for being open to the art-form, but with the research that I’ve done, and the success that I’ve seen, there is no doubt that comics have a place in the classroom, and it takes dedicated peeps like us to solidify that place.
-I’m happy to be here, and I hope we can have some wonderful conversations.
+A kid at heart, Eric Kallenborn began reading comics when his dad would take him to the local candy store, when he was 10, to pick up a few comics.
+An only child, those comics kept him out of his parents’ hair.
+But, a love developed, and now, he loves comics more than ever!
+He has been teaching high school English for over 10 years, and over the course of his career, he has taught many comics and graphic novels, even working to get a Graphic Novel English elective adopted by his school district.
+Has has a supportive administration to thank for being open to the art-form, but with the research that he’s done, and the success that he’s seen, there is no doubt that comics have a place in the classroom, and it takes dedicated people to solidify that place.

-I’m currently part of an amazing non-profit organization, The Comics Education Outreach, a program of Pop Culture Classroom.
-We work to get graphic novels and planning materials for those graphic novels into the hands of teachers that need it.
+He is currently part of an amazing non-profit organization, The Comics Education Outreach, a program of Pop Culture Classroom, working to get graphic novels and planning materials for those graphic novels into the hands of teachers that need it.
 Click the links above to find out more info on these great organizations.

 The Other Comic Book Teacher

 P.S.
-If you are wondering about why “The Other,” my colleague, Ronell Whitaker is “The Comic Book Teacher.”
+If you are wondering about why “The Other,” Ronell Whitaker is “The Comic Book Teacher.”
 You can find his amazing reviews at thecomicbookteacher.com or follow him on twitter @MisterWhitaker